DATA-BACKED GUIDE · UPDATED JULY 2026

 The funeral costs you can legally refuse

 Embalming, an extra limousine, a premium coffin, additional flowers and out-of-hours collection are among the funeral costs you can refuse without changing the send-off itself.
-Since the Competition and Markets Authority's investigation into the funerals market, every funeral director in the UK has had to provide a Standardised Price List that itemises each part of the bill, which makes it far easier to see what is essential and what is a choice.
-A Direct cremation removes most of these optional extras automatically, because there is no service, no cars and no reason for embalming, but the same right to decline applies even if you choose a fuller funeral.
+Since the Competition and Markets Authority's investigation into the funerals market, every funeral director in the UK has had to provide a Standardised Price List that itemises each part of the bill, which makes it far easier to see what is required and what is a choice.
+A direct cremation removes most of these optional extras automatically, because there is no service, no cars and no reason for embalming, but the same right to decline applies even if you choose a fuller funeral.
+Knowing which line is a legal or practical necessity and which is a sales suggestion is the difference between a bill that fits the family's budget and one that quietly grows because nobody said no.

 The quick version